-Profession or discipline overview Possible ethical dilemmas, brief description of these dilemmas 25 points 25 points Identification of the most critical leadership ethical dilemma(s) to discuss and why (pick up to three dilemmas to discuss) 25 points Discussion of ethical dilemmas: How is this a leadership ethical dilemma?
-25 points (discuss this aspect for each dilemma discussed) Discussion of various ethical perspectives and this dilemma 100 points Summary of the team's leadership ethical perspective 25 points Grammar, overall impression, 8 - 10 pages (of text) 25 points - Total: 250 points
+Profession or discipline overview 25 points Possible ethical dilemmas, brief description of these dilemmas 25 points Identification of the most critical leadership ethical dilemma(s) to discuss and why (pick up to three dilemmas to discuss) 25 points Discussion of ethical dilemmas: How is this a leadership ethical dilemma?
+25 points (discuss this aspect for each dilemma discussed) - Discussion of various ethical perspectives and this dilemma 100 points Summary of the team's leadership ethical perspective 25 points Grammar, overall impression, 8 - 10 pages (of text) 25 points - Total: 250 points

 Organizational Ethical Analysis Paper - 250 points of your grade.
 For this requirement, pick an organization to analyze, one that has available information regarding its ethical conduct.
 The sources for this analysis are found in both public documents that define the organization and popular press where current events are discussed.
-Use the questions on the Self-Assessment found on pp. 279 - 280 and Chapter 9 in our text as a guide for your analysis.
+Use Chapter 9 in our text as a guide for this analysis.
 Additional guidance is found in the following grading criteria for this paper.
 The paper is four to six pages (of text - not including the cover and reference pages) in length.